MicroEJ/docs/KernelDeveloperGuide/overview.rst

    extending them with feature that are specific to the firmware, like deployment of an application, a management console, ...

--  System applications: pre-built applications that can be embedded as resident apps into a firmware.
+-  System Applications: pre-built applications that can be embedded as resident apps into a firmware.
 Some of them are user-land counter parts of the Kernel, implementing the application lifecycle for the firmware's application framework (e.g. the Wadapps Framework).
-These "kernel system applications" rely on a dedicated set of interfaces to interact with the Kernel, this interface being defined in a dedicated artifact.
+These "Kernel System Applications" rely on a dedicated set of interfaces to interact with the Kernel, this interface being defined in a dedicated artifact.